hopkinsbowman78/excel-pivot-tables/README.md

 1. Read and decoded the requirements of the assignment.
 2. Wrote the steps and processes needed to accomplish the goals of the assignment.
-3. Looked back at Bootcamp class activites to find code to accomplish processes.
+3. Looked back at Bootcamp class activites to find methods to accomplish processes.
 4. Researched the resources listed below to get help with Pivot Tables, Countif functions and converting timestamps.